Occupational safety, health and injury management

 DoT is committed to its corporate legislative responsibility to promote health and safety in the workplace.

 In support of this commitment, DoT strives to promote and maintain a values driven workplace that encourages employees to bring their passion for life to work and to nurture an environment where all employees can thrive.

-DoT's Occupational Health and Safety (OHS) Strategy 2016-17 aimed to create a work environment where the health and safety of all employees is effectively managed.
-It provided DoT with a structured and fit for purpose safety management system that addressed legislative obligations and enabled business units and line managers to actively manage safety.
+DoT's 2017-2018 Occupational Health and Safety (OHS) Strategy is designed to provide a structured approach to OHS for both proactive and reactive health and safety activities undertaken by the People and Organisational Development (POD) OHS Team.
+It is based on a partnering model with other POD areas of expertise and with the DoT business units.
+It provides DoT with a structured and fit for purpose safety management system that addresses its legislative obligations and enables business units and line managers to actively manage safety.

-- Marine House and Regional Services OHS Subcommittee.
+- Marine House and Regional Services OHS Subcommittee;

 - 140 William Street OHS Subcommittee.